 Many patients from throughout the world choose Dr. Epstein and the Foundation for Hair Restoration to repair previous, inferior quality hair restoration results.
-There are few surgeons that have performed more reparative procedures over the past 18 years then Dr. Epstein who probably has more experience in these challanging cases then any other surgeons in this specialty.
+There are few surgeons that have performed more reparative procedures over the past 18 years than Dr. Epstein who probably has more experience in these challenging cases then any other surgeons in this specialty.
 He has been performing hundreds of these procedures every year, with patients coming to him from all 50 United States and more than 75 countries.
 He has also authored hair replacement articles and taught his techniques at national and international meetings.

 For most patients seeking revision work, the result of the initial hair restoration is a “pluggy” or “doll’s hair” look.
 This is usually from the transplanting of grafts that were too large, either performed years earlier or more recently with old-fashioned, outmoded techniques.
 Often times, these grafts need to be removed and dissected down (FUEplug punch removal), then replanted in a more aesthetic pattern to achieve a much more natural appearance.
 Some of these grafts can simply be reduced in size (FUE plug punch reduction), and the removed portions replanted.
 Additional hair grafting can also be a very effective way to improve appearances, capable when performed aesthetically of creating a more irregular, natural appearance.
-Sometimes, patients prefer to “just be bald”, having all the grafts simply removed and the scalp allowed to heal and become as smooth as possible, while the hairs from the removed grafts can be either discarded, or replanted into prior donor site scars.
+Sometimes, patients prefer to “just be bald”, having all the grafts simply removed and the scalp allowed to heal and become as smooth as possible, while the hairs from the removed grafts can be either discarded or replanted into prior donor site scars.

 Repair of Donor Site Scars